muitdebos/blender-d2tools/docs/d2-worldmap/README.md

 The reason is that the game maps a level's tiles' 2D position with some math onto a single integer (up to 0xFFFF or 8191).
 One could use the first two bytes as the X and the second to as Y, which would give you a square 0xFF / 4096 per axis.
 However, the Blizzard North developers were smart and could squeeze out those extra triangles you see in the image above past 4096.

+Also note that Diablo 2 has quite some random map generation including connected outdoor areas.
+Any area below 1000 on either axis is reserved for these random maps.

 ### The math